Client API Keys

 projects:read / projects:write | Projects |

-scenes:read / scenes:write | Scenes and scene properties |
+scenes:read / scenes:write | Scenes, scene properties, and 360 scene media references stored as scene properties |

-features:read / features:write | Features and feature properties |
+features:read / features:write | Features, feature properties, feature custom fields, and feature-level scripted interactions |

 models:read / models:write | Model metadata |